pramodk/spack-configs/README.md

     target: x86_64
 ```

-Or, if your don't have Xcode installed or different compiler versions then Clang compiler section might look different:
+Or, if your don't have Xcode installed or have different compiler versions then Clang compiler section might look different:

 ```
 - compiler: